Poll: Black Americans Most Likely to Know a COVID-19 Victim

 Fingerhut reported from Washington.
 AP data journalist Meghan Hoyer contributed to this report.

-The three COVID Impact surveys were conducted between April and June using a sample drawn from NORC’s probability-based AmeriSpeak Panel, which is designed to be representative of the U.S. population.
+The three COVID Impact surveys were conducted between April and June.
+The national survey uses a sample drawn from NORC’s probability-based AmeriSpeak Panel, which is designed to be representative of the U.S. population.
+State and metropolitan area surveys were conducted using address-based sampling.